pusher/chatkit-swift/WORKING_WITH_THE_SDK.md

 ### Memory leaks

 If you suspect a memory leak then you should run the tests or the example app having configured some code diagnostics in the appropriate scheme's Run action.
 You'll want to enable the `Malloc stack` option (Live Allocations Only is fine).
 Then run the tests / app as normal and when you want to inspect the memory graph you can enable the memory graph debugger.
 More information about using it can be found online, but [here](https://useyourloaf.com/blog/xcode-visual-memory-debugger/) is a simple introduction to it.
-Some Apple-provide docs for it can be found [here](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/debugging_with_xcode/chapters/special_debugging_workflows.html#//apple_ref/doc/uid/TP40015022-CH9-DontLinkElementID_1).
+Some Apple-provided docs for it can be found [here](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/debugging_with_xcode/chapters/special_debugging_workflows.html#//apple_ref/doc/uid/TP40015022-CH9-DontLinkElementID_1).

 ### Race conditions